janjan100/SENG701---Capstone-Fall-2025/README.md

-This plug in extension displays the list of installed extensions (name, version, enabled state) and declared permissions, current states for key privacy toggles (e.g., third-party cookies, WebRTC IP policy, password saving, Safe Browsing/ETP levels), and the availability (yes/no) of common high-entropy surfaces without capturing raw fingerprints.
-High-entropy in web browser security relates to properties that uniquely identify a browser, and specific data of a browser.
+This plug in extension displays the list of installed extensions (name, version, enabled state) and declared permissions, current states for key privacy toggles (e.g., third-party cookies, WebRTC IP policy, password saving, Safe Browsing, doNot Track), and the availability (yes/no) of common high-entropy surfaces without capturing raw fingerprints, identfies high-entropy in web browser security relates to properties that uniquely identify a browser, and specific data of a browser, identifies low entropy values, and displays a privacy score.

-Google Chrome:
+Instructions for to install onto Google Chrome and Microsoft Edge Browser Google Chrome:
 1. To locate the extension manager page, click on (...) on the far right corner, then scroll down to extension > manage extensions  or click the on the puzzle icon(extensions plugin) on the right hand corner next to the search bar, and click manage extensions.